KristianaBlake/jedi-academy-flask/README.md

 # User Story

 - the first person who registers with the username 'admin' will have the admin rights
-- every other user will be a student
+- every other user will be a padawan

 1. user will be brought to the homepage
 2. user will register if they do not have an account next